 Acclamation before the Gospel

-I will not leave you orphans, says the Lord;
+I call you friends, says the Lord,

 The Lord be with you.

-All: And also with you.
+All: And also with your spirit.

 All: Glory to you O Lord